-With Brexit due to take place on the 29th of March 2019, it is important that UK expats living in Spain keep themselves informed as to all of the latest news and updates coming from the British and Spanish governments, as well as from the European Union.
+Brexit finally happened on 31st January 2020.
+This means that it is important that UK expats living in Spain keep themselves informed on the latest news and updates coming from the British and Spanish governments, as well as from the European Union.

 Both governments have suggested that access to each countries respective healthcare systems and legal residency would be maintained after Brexit.